Structure and Function Sheet – Heart

 Superior vena cava

-A vein that carries deoxygenated blood from the upper body to the right atrium of the heart.
+A vein that carries deoxygenated blood from the upper body

 Inferior vena cava

-A vein that carries deoxygenated blood from the lower body to the right atrium of the heart.
+A vein that carries deoxygenated blood from the lower body

 Tricuspid valve

-A valve (flap-like structures ensuring blood flow in one direction) located between right atrium and right ventricle preventing back flow of blood as it is pumped from the right atrium to the right ventricle.
+flow of blood as it is pumped from the right atrium to the right ventricle.

 Right atrium

-Receives blood returning to the heart from the superior and inferior vena cava.
+Receives blood returning to the heart from the superior

 Right ventricle